pwr-Solaar/Solaar/docs/installation.md

 ### Installation

+The downloaded code from https://github.com/pwr-Solaar/Solaar only has the source files.
+The [byte code](https://en.wikipedia.org/wiki/Bytecode) that is used by the Python interpreter must be build with the command:
+`python ./setup.py build`.
+Then the Solaar program must be installed with the
+command: `sudo python ./setup.py install`.

 Normally USB devices are not accessible for r/w by regular users, so you will need to do a one-time udev rule installation to allow access to the Logitech Unifying Receiver.

-You can run the `rules.d/install.sh` script from Solaar to do this installation automatically (make sure to run it as your regular desktop user, it will switch to root when necessary), or you can do all the required steps by hand, as the root user:
+You can run the `sudo ./rules.d/install.sh` script from Solaar to do this installation automatically (make sure to run it as your regular desktop user, it will switch to root when necessary), or you can do all the required steps by hand, as the root user:

 1. Copy `rules.d/42-logitech-unifying-receiver.rules` from Solaar to
    `/etc/udev/rules.d/`.
 The `udev` daemon will automatically pick up this file